vanylabs/fastappkit/docs/index.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [Contributing Guide](CONTRIBUTING.md) for guidelines.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## 🙏 Acknowledgments